veselyp/kiwi_solution/README.md

 # kiwi_solution
 Nginx container with simple site.
 Serves as solution to entry task for the Kiwi.com Weekend in the Cloud.

+# Running
-# Using the container
+Using Docker:
-Use Docker itself:

-  `docker run --detach --rm=true --volumes ./wwwroot/:/var/www/ --name=nginx --hostname=nginx nginx-simple`

-Or use Docker-compose:

-  `docker-compose up -d`
+  `docker build -t kiwi_solution .`

+  `docker run -itd --name mycontainer --publish 8080:80 kiwi_solution`